tdolby-at-uk-ibm-com/ace-soap-unt-example/README.md

 This repo can be imported into the ACE v11 toolkit using the egit plugin (version 4.11; needed to install from a downloaded p2 repo) and then deployed to an ACE server.
-After the application and policy have been deployed (using the provided BAR file) the main test flow can be invoked at http://localhost:7800/testFlow to trigger the SOAP call to the back-end flow.
+After the application and policy have been deployed (using the provided BAR file) the main test flow can be invoked at http://localhost:7800/testFlow to trigger a successful SOAP call to the back-end flow.

 # Testing the project